Powers of PCS Officer in the Various States | List of Responsibilities, Roles, Career, Facilities, Rank, and Status of PCS Officer

 - To handle the administration and daily proceedings of the state government, including formulation and implementation of policy in consultation with the minister-in-charge, additional chief/principal secretary, and secretary of the relevant department.

-The aspirants who secure top ranks in state civil services exam are granted important posts like:
+The aspirants who secure top ranks in the state civil services exam are granted important posts like:

 - Deputy superintendent of police